Xyr3n/Team_2/README_proposal.md

 - Write-up & slide Deck of the analysis

 **Ricky Bialick:**
-- Data extraction from Spotify API
+- Data authentication from Spotify API
 - Plot correlation & regression line between Loudness vs Popularity with conclusion of analysis
 - Statistical analysis using boxplots and summary statistics for loudness